 1. It’s not all about the course

 The actual game of golf may be what gets your members through the doors in the first place, but it’s not all that counts when it comes to a given player’s experience.
 Ultimately, it’s about the entirety of their time spent there from the minute they arrive on the grounds until the moment they pack up their equipment and go home for the day.
 Focus on creating a cohesive experience that includes ambiance, delicious food, and elite-level customer service in addition to beautiful greens to play on.
+For female golf enthusiasts, consider providing amenities like stylish and functional ladies golf bags and other golf types of equipment to enhance their overall experience on the course.

 2. Customer service is king